Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: Introduction

-considered as a self-adjoint linear map, admits a block decomposition into four pieces
+considered as a self-adjoint linear map, admits a block decomposition into four pieces,

-where $W^{\pm}$ denote the self-dual and anti-self-dual part of the Weyl tensor, and $\mathring{Rc}$ the traceless Ricci part.
-It turns out that $(M^4,g)$ has PIC if and only if the $3\times 3$ matrices $A$ and $C$ are both {\it 2-positive} (i.e., the sum of the two least eigenvalues is positive).
+where $W^{\pm}$ denote the self-dual and anti-self-dual part of the Weyl tensor, and $\mathring{Rc}$ is the traceless Ricci part.
+It turns out (see \cite{Ha:97} or Section 2.2 below) that $(M^4,g)$ has PIC if and only if the $3\times 3$ matrices $A$ and $C$ in (\ref{eq:Rmdecomp}) are both {\it 2-positive} (i.e., the sum of the two least eigenvalues is positive).
 In \cite{Ha:97}, Hamilton showed that the PIC condition is preserved under the Ricci flow in dimension four\footnote{Later, this was proved in all dimensions $n\geq 5$ by Brendle-Schoen \cite{Brendle-S:09} and Nguyen \cite{Nguyen:10} independently, and this property played an essential role in Brendle-Schoen's proof of the long standing $1/4$-pinching differentiable sphere theorem.} and initiated the investigation of 4-dimensional Ricci flow with surgery under the PIC assumption; see also the work of Chen-Zhu \cite{Chen-Zhu:06}.
 Subsequently, by using the Ricci flow with surgery developed in \cite{Ha:97, Chen-Zhu:06}, Chen-Tang-Zhu \cite{Chen-T-Zhu:12} completely classified compact $4$-manifolds with PIC up to diffeomorphisms.

-For Einstein manifolds with PIC, Brendle \cite{Brendle:10} proved that they must be isometric to the round sphere $\rS^n$, up to scaling.
-Later, in dimension $n=4$, this result was extended by Richard-Seshadri \cite{Richard-Seshadri:16}, in which they showed that a compact oriented Einstein 4-manifold with {\it half PIC} is isometric to $\rS^4$ or $\CP^2$.
-On the other hand, for gradient shrinking Ricci solitons, it was proved recently by Li-Ni-Wang \cite{Li-Ni-Wang:18} that any 4-dimensional complete gradient shrinking Ricci soliton with PIC is a finite quotient of either $\rS^4$ or $\rS^3\times \R$.
+For Einstein manifolds with PIC, Brendle \cite{Brendle:10} proved that they must be a finite quotient of the unit (round) sphere $\rS^n$, up to scaling.
+Also, he proved that Einstein manifolds with nonnegative isotropic curvature are locally symmetric.
+On the other hand, for Ricci solitons, it was proved recently by Li-Ni-Wang \cite{Li-Ni-Wang:18} that any 4-dimensional complete gradient shrinking Ricci soliton with PIC is a finite quotient of either $\rS^4$ or $\rS^3\times \R$.
+Moreover, in dimension $n=4$, Richard-Seshadri \cite{Richard-Seshadri:16} extended Brendle's result by showing that a compact oriented Einstein 4-manifold with half PIC is isometric to $\rS^4$ or $\CP^2$.